Dev-AkshatGupta/piston-adda/README.md

 10.Can update your bio name or your profile image.

 11. Debounce search of users on right aside.

+12. Debounce search for the posts and username.
 # Visit the website here

 ## [Piston-adda](https://piston-adda.vercel.app/)